adityassrana/blog/_fastpages_docs/DEVELOPMENT.md

 ## Seeing All Commands In The Terminal

-There are many different `docker-compose` commands that are necessary to manage the lifecycle of the fastpages Docker containers.
+There are many different `docker compose` commands that are necessary to manage the lifecycle of the fastpages Docker containers.
 To make this easier, we aliased common commands in a [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html).

 You can quickly see all available commands by running this command in the root of your repository: